colts70/What-SFH-DFH-Actually-Is/README.md

 ranking logic

 This is topic-level SEO, not page-level SEO.
-It turns a domain into a semantic authority, not just a host.

-🧱 What SFH / DFH Is Not
+🧬 What DFH Is
-It is not:

-a truth oracle

-a central gatekeeper

-owned by any AI vendor

-a full ontology

-a giant knowledge graph

-It is:

-a deterministic starting point
+A deterministic starting point

-decentralized
+A decentralized public standard

-open and universal

-machine-native

-simple by design

-Any system that can fetch a URL can use it.

-🧬 What SFH / DFH Represents
-SFH / DFH is:

-the modern Semantic Web layer
+Machine-native meaning

-the missing layer between DNS and meaning
+The missing semantic layer between DNS and content

-the first public index of meaning

-a fix for root-level hallucinations

-a universal semantic starting point

-a decentralized standard anyone can publish

-For the first time:

-meaning is standardized at the edge

-the public controls it

-not corporations
+The first open identity layer for AI

 🟦 In One Sentence

-SFH / DFH is the public, deterministic starting point for the meaning and provenance of every topic on the internet — the official index AI and search engines use to understand the world.
+SFH / DFH is the public, deterministic starting point for the meaning and provenance of every topic on the internet.